 Though AmerAsia has been around for nearly thirty years, out of blind loyalty to Ming Dynasty we avoided trying it, reasoning there is no way anyone could serve dim sum quite as good as the popular Cantonese restaurant.
 Thankfully AmerAsia’s diem sum captured the unfettered affections of a Chowhound poster from Phoenix who calls herself “Tattud Girl.”
 For years, the Tattud Girl has been telling one and all about AmerAsia’s delicious treasures.
 In April, 2006, her posting included photographs of those delights.
 While one picture may be worth a thousand words, her photographs appealed to all ten thousand of my taste buds and prompted our first of soon to be many visits.
 The diem sum photos on this review are, in fact, courtesy of the lovely and talented Tattud Girl (who, as it turns out is quite the world traveler, also going by the sobriquet “Wanderer 2005.”

-At the very least, AmerAsia proved that Albuquerque has room for two outstanding dim sum restaurants.
-At the very most, it may well be every bit as good as Ming Dynasty when it comes to delicious diem sum…at least among the items it serves (Ming Dynasty serves more than twice as many dim sum items, including a huge array of seafood).
+At the very least, AmerAsia proved that Albuquerque has room for two popular dim sum restaurants.
+At the very most, some say it’s every bit as good as Ming Dynasty when it comes to delicious diem sum…although Ming Dynasty serves more than twice as many dim sum items, including a huge array of seafood).
 For that all Duke City diners should be thrilled.
 AmerAsia serves diem sum for lunch Monday through Saturday from 11AM to 2PM and for dinner on Friday and Saturday evenings from 5:30 to 8:30PM.
 It is the perfect dining destination when one entree just won’t do and you want a multi-course meal that tantalizes your taste buds with varied sensations (including sweet, piquant, savory and sour).

 The heart and soul of AmerAsia is Korean born proprietor Hyangmi Yi who enthusiastically greets all patrons and flits around the restaurant’s dining rooms pushing her tiny treasure filled cart.
 Hyangmi actually worked at AmerAsia for 24 years (she hardly looks any older than 24 years old herself) before buying the restaurant.
 She is part waitress, part greeter and full-time ambassador for the tiny restaurant and the craft she obviously loves.
 You can see the diners’ eyes light up as she approaches.
 Many appear to be seasoned veterans of diem sum dining and know exactly what they want.
 Most of the items are small (or at least served in small plates), giving the impression that you can try everything on the 22-item menu and still have room left over.
 We tried that and were able to sample fewer than half of the heart pleasing treats.
 Budget conscious diners beware because your bill of fare is tallied by adding up the number of plates on your table, each plate’s bounty costing $2.75.